rimelek/learn-docker/pages/advanced/volume-locations.rst

 Docker Desktop always runs a virtual machine for Linux containers and runs Docker CE in it in a quite complicated way, so your volumes will be in the virtual machine too.
-Because of that fact when you want to access the volumes, you either has to find a way to run a shell in the virtual machine, or find a way to share the filesystem on the network and use your filebrowser, IDE or terminal on the host.
+Because of that fact when you want to access the volumes, you either have to find a way to run a shell in the virtual machine, or find a way to share the filesystem on the network and use your filebrowser, IDE or terminal on the host.